tnichols217/notes-old/Biology/Ch17-20/Fungi.md

 ## Reproduction
 - **Budding**: Asexual reproduction where a daughter cell grows while attached to the parent cell
 - **Fragmentation**: The mycelium gets disconnected, creating two
-- **Spore Reproduction**: Asexual and sexual where a spore(haploid) is created and can continue to mature into a hyphae without gam
+- **Spore Reproduction**: Asexual and sexual where a spore(haploid) is created and can continue to mature into a hyphae without gamettes.